How do I Change my Cooling System Air Filter?

 Step 2: Turn off your unit

-After you've got the correct filter and are ready to replace the old one, you'll want to turn off your heating and cooling unit.
+When you find the correct filter and you’re ready to replace the old one, you’ll want to turn off your heating and cooling unit.
 This is for safety purposes.
-Unit settings vary, so take a look at your user manual if the on/off switch isn't visible.
-At the very least, simply switch off your breaker...just remember to turn it back on again!
+Unit settings vary, so take a look at your user manual if the on/off switch isn’t visible.
+At the very least, simply switch off your breaker… Just remember to turn it back on again!

 Step 3: Remove the old filter

 This can be a pretty gross thing to see if you haven’t changed filters in a few weeks or even months.
 You’ll be surprised how much dust, dirt and debris your filter has caught!
 Most system’s air filters are located on the right side of the unit.
 You’ll see the square filter, and it should easily pull out of its slot in the furnace.
 It’s fairly uncommon, but if you’re one of those whose filters are located in the air vents of your home, you’ll probably need to contact the professionals at F.H.
 Furr to replace your filter.

 Here’s the easy part!
 Simply slide the new filter into the slot the old one came from.
 Follow the arrows on the outside of the filter to see which end goes in first and what side should be facing where.